pkibbey/lp-react-components/README.md

 ### Running the styleguide

-To run the styleguide locally, clone this repo and run
+To run the styleguide locally

 ```bash
 npm run styleguide